Ceruledge ex Deck with Budew: List and Guide

 Ceruledge ex – card breakdown

 Ceruledge ex is actually a pretty broken card.
-He’s this deck’s main and only attacker because…well…he’s all you need!
-The goal here is to get as many energy as possible into your discard to power up his Abyssal Flames attack.
+It’s this deck’s main attacker because…well…it’s all you need!
+The goal here is to get as many energies as possible into your discard to power up its Abyssal Flames attack.
 You aren’t even going to be bothering with Raging Amethyst, so don’t worry about that attack.

-Otherwise, Ceruledge ex is a very easy attacker to get off.
-It’s only a Stage 1 Pokemon, meaning evolving it is easy to do.
+Other factors that make Ceruldedge ex a fantastic and versatile attacker: it’s only a Stage 1 Pokemon, meaning evolving it is easy to do.
 Meanwhile, if you have 15 energy in your discard, you can hit for a whopping 330.
-That might sound like a tall order but thanks to this powerful ACE SPEC it’s actually relatively straightforward to achieve.
+That might sound like a tall order but thanks to the sheer amount of draw/discard available in the Pokemon TCG right now, along with this powerful ACE SPEC, it’s actually relatively straightforward to achieve.

 Brilliant Blender massively ramps up Ceruledge’s attack